blakesmods/web/apps/web/content/docs/mysticalcustomization/adding-crops.md

 ```

 ::alert
 In versions **4.1.0** and later, due to changes in Minecraft, this option now uses **Model Locations** instead of textures.
 Mystical Agriculture comes with models for each of the default textures listed below.
+If you would like to use your own, see [Custom Models](#custom-models).
 ::

 #### Built In Flower Textures